Reduced superblocks at next-to-next-to-extremality for all maximally supersymmetric CFTs

 These irreps are divided into symmetric and antisymmetric representations:

-This distinction will be important for configurations where one of the OPEs involve operators with identical dimension, in which case Bose symmetry dictates that $\mathfrak{so}(\texttt{d})_R$ irreps $[2a,2b]$ must have even/odd spin $\ell$ for even/odd $b$ (corresponding to a symmetric/antisymmetric irrep).
+This distinction will be important for configurations where one of the OPEs involve operators with identical dimension, in which case Bose symmetry dictates that $\mathfrak{so}(\texttt{d})_R$ irreps $[2a,2b]$ must have even/odd spin $\ell$ for even/odd $b$.
 One instance where this comes into effect is when $k_1=k_2=1$, in which case our correlators involve the free scalar $S_1$ of dimension $\Delta=\varepsilon$.
 Beyond this section, we will ignore $S_1$ (and composite operators made thereof) and only consider external operators $\OO_{k_i}$ with $k_i\geq2$.